 Use your imagination and what appeals to you for the filling.

-Channel your inner elegant French cook and don’t overstuff the omelet!
-You should have enough filling to make the omelet tasty, but not so much that it’s bursting and spilling out of the eggs.
-With practice, you will be able to eyeball how much to put in the omelet.
+Channel your inner elegant French cook and don’t overstuff the omelette!
+You should have enough filling to make the omelette tasty, but not so much that it’s bursting and spilling out of the eggs.
+With practice, you will be able to eyeball how much to put in the omelette.

 MORE CLASSIC WAYS TO MAKE EGGS